-According to the Bentley Historical Website, Jamie Morris started 38 games and left as a record-setting running back.
-In fact, he left as the all-time leader in rushing yards with 4,393 yards.
+According to the Bentley Historical Website, Jamie Morris started 38 games and departed Ann Arbor as a record-setting running back.
+In fact, he left Michigan as the all-time leader in rushing yards with 4,393 yards.
 Jamie set a ton of records during his career and his name is still all over the Michigan Football Record Book.
+His greatest achievement, in my opinion, was becoming the first man in the history of Michigan Football to lead the team in rushing for four consecutive seasons.
+When you think about the punishment that a running back takes and multiple it by four seasons - Jamie’s feat was most impressive!
+Only Mike Hart was able to duplicate this amazing achievement.
 The Wikipedia article linked below has a detailed listing of Jamie’s significant accomplishments at Michigan.
 Check it out!

 I know that Jamie Morris exceeded all expectations that Bo Schembechler had for him.
-He worked his tail off to prove to Bo that he could be a running back at Michigan.
+He worked his tail off to prove to Bo that he was talented enough and tough enough to be a big-time running back at Michigan.
 So, when he left, he was the best ever.
 Pound for pound, Jamie Morris is the most productive offensive player in the history of Michigan Football – period!

 Yes, today is a great day to appreciate the accomplishments of Jamie Morris.
 He is one more reason why Michigan is the winningest program in the history of college football.
-I hope that Jamie has a very Happy Birthday today.
-On a personal note, Jamie Morris is the favorite all-time Wolverine in the Gallagher Family.
 Thanks for the memories Jamie and Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!